Archaeology-ABM/NASSA-modules/2022-Romanowska-001/README.md

-# Multiple agent placement in specific geographical location
+# Place them on the map
 *by Iza Romanowska, Colin D Wren, and Stefani A Cabtree (original authors), and Stef Boogers and Andreas Angourakis as contributors* (NASSA submission :rocket:)

+Multiple agent placement in specific geographical location.
 Set up an input number of agents at an input location in an input world.
 Restart time (tickcounter).

 ## License